adkatrit/geojson-snarf/README.md

 geojson-snarf
 =============

-shell function for quickly visualizing geojson data using gists
+Here is a shell function for quickly gist'ing a remote url.

 ```
 function geogist(){